 Hello everyone and thanks for reading my blog!
 Today I will be continuing my series of posts on how to assemble and display a garage kit.
-The previous post about supplies can be located here: (mfc link) I swore to myself I'd get this post out before school started so I'm glad I could finish it.

 I really dislike prepping a kit; it's tedious and sometimes more work than it's worth.
 It's also boring to look at in photos since there's basically just a 'before' and 'after' photo lol.
 Hopefully this post will help clear up some confusion about the prepping process.
 If you want larger pics or are having trouble seeing the details just right click and open the image in a new tab :)

 Whether you've purchased an original kit or a resin recast the box/plastic container will look unique.
 Original kits usually come with a box of some sort as well as an instruction sheet or paper.
 Some also have stickers on them certifying they are directly from Wonder Festival or a licensed provider.
 Recasts come in plastic containers or boxes with the company logo on them and occasionally contain a scanned picture of the instructions.

 This is an original Hobby Japan box.
 On the right is the instruction sheet.

 On the left is a resin recast container with primer stains.
 On the right is an authentic box (notice holographic sticker).